Icekingofmemes/magd-150-Projects/README.md

 # magd-150-Projects

 hello to whoever is reading this,
-I've wrote the following code in this repository for my MAGD 150 class this repostiory as well as signing up for this site is also graded for that class.
+I've wrote the following code in this repository are assignments for my MAGD 150 class, this repostiory as well as signing up for this site is also graded for that class.

-anyways to use the code I've coded simply unzip the files then run "index.html" in any compatible browser.
+anyways to use the code I've coded simply unzip the files then run "**index.html**" in any compatible browser.